mlgordon/vpc/errors.md

 ## duplicate_error
 **Message**: The input provided already exists.

 The resource you've specified already exists.
+To address this issue, use a different name for the resource you want to create.
+For example, when creating a new VPC, you can review a list of names for the VPCs already created and choose a name that does not conflict, if you first call `get VPC` using ID, like this:`GET "/v1/vpcs/{id}” -H  "accept: application/json"`.

 ## floating_ip_in_use
 **Message**: The floating IP is in use.